NOTE: A more recent OpenTelemetry Update has been published here.

 Azure Monitor’s immediate focus is on direct exportersfor our supported languages.
 This is due to our roots in the developer productivity space and due to the complexities integrating OTLP into our existing Azure Monitor Agent.

-We plan to support an agent-based approach in the future, though the details and timeline aren't available yet.
+We plan to support an agent-based approach in the future, and work is underway to add OTLP support to Azure Monitor Agent.
 Our objective is to provide a path for any OpenTelemetry supported langauge to send to Azure Monitor via OTLP.
 This will enable customers to observe applications written in languages beyond our supported languages.

 How does this affect me?